/64 prefix

 "why does a subnet need a /64?"

 RFC 4291: "All Global Unicast addresses other than those that start with binary 000 have a 64-bit interface ID field."
-64 bits for the host is specified by design, by convention, and in implementations. stateless autoconfiguration is more widely supported than stateful autoconfiguration (not supported by windows XP and 2003). being able to use autoconfiguration is convenient. being unable to use 64 bits for one subnet complicates the situation for the user and may cause problems, as in, it is uncomfortable.
+64 bits for the host is specified by design, by convention, and in implementations. stateless autoconfiguration needs a /64 subnet and is more widely supported than stateful autoconfiguration. privacy extensions (rfc3041) needs a /64 subnet. being able to use autoconfiguration is convenient. being unable to use 64 bits for one subnet complicates the situation for the user and may cause problems, as in, it is uncomfortable.

 "a home does not need more than one subnet"